 Last Updated March, 2021

-If you tell people that you are planning a trip to the largest city in Turkey in late December, January, or early February, most likely they will answer that winter in Istanbul is not the best season to go.
+If you tell people that you are thinking to go on a trip to the largest city in Turkey in late December, January, or early February, most likely they will answer that winter in Istanbul is not the best season to go.
 Wouldn’t it be better to wait until spring or even summer?

 I have no doubt that visiting Istanbul, as Napoleon Bonaparte once said, is wonderful when you can walk around it without a jacket and scarf.
 But in my experience, Istanbul is totally awesome regardless of the cold weather outside the window.